 You can View By user or group, Search for student or group names, filter based on Submissions (with or without) and Feedback (with or without).
 Under the Files view you can also filter by Read Status (read/unread) or Flag Status (flagged/unflagged).
 Once you have selected the criteria you want to search/filter for, click the Search button.
 To return to the original view, you will need to click Clear Search.

 - You cannot provide feedback to all dropbox submissions at one time.
 Instead feedback must be provided one submission at a time.
-In order to provide feedback you must first view the drop box folder submissions by clicking on the folder name.
+In order to provide feedback you must first view the dropbox submissions by clicking on the dropbox name.

-- Once you enter a drop box folder, you can view submissions by User or by Files.
+- Once you enter a dropbox, you can view submissions by User or by Files.
 Feedback can only be added from the Users view.

 - In the User view, you are shown a list of student names (or groups) followed by their submission.

 - Click on the Evaluate link and you will be taken to an Evaluate page.